Inside: The color and matters. Bright yellow bee droppings tell us the bees are healthy and behaving normally.

 If you are keeping bees for the first time you may have noticed all the fecal droppings, sometimes called frass, that appear out of nowhere on your cars, porch rails, or lawn furniture.
 These yellow bee droppings are incredibly sticky and difficult to remove, even modern car washes leave them perfectly intact.
 They are often round and yellow or, if on a vertical surface, long and yellow.

 Since I like to write outside, I’ve had them drop on my keyboard and decorate my screen.
 The “use and care” instructions that come with laptops warn us to use nothing but a damp cloth on these surfaces, so I know the manufacturers never contemplated living beneath thousands of foraging bees.
 Water is no match for bee poop.
-The good news is this: these droppings are perfectly normal and a sign that all is well.
+The good news is this: these yellow bee droppings are perfectly normal and a sign that all is well with your colony.

 Honey bees work hard to keep their living quarters clean.
 An individual worker bee will hold her feces until she is well away from the hive.
 The queen, larvae, and drones have their feces cleaned up by the workers and the result is an amazingly clean area, considering how many individuals live in such a small and confined space.

 Winter workers will hold their feces for many weeks until the air is warm enough for a brief cleansing flight.
 You may see fecal trails on the snow not far from the hive, or sometimes even on the roof of the hive.
 This is also normal and nothing to worry about.
 But lots of feces at the entrance or on the frames is a sign of something gone awry.

 Fecal accumulation inside the hive occurs when the bees can no longer hold their feces.
 This may be caused by a poor-quality diet or by a disease organism.
 For example, honey bee dysentery is a result of a food source with too much indigestible material in it.
-Dysentery can be confused with Nosema apis, a fungal disease of the honey bee which sometimes causes dysentery-like symptoms.
+Dysentery can be confused with Vairimorpha (Nosema) apis, a fungal disease of the honey bee which sometimes causes dysentery-like symptoms.